Pesa Acatus: Exploitation

-On 29 May 2006, the Acatus was ceremonially handed over to the Przewozy Regionalne company, after which the unit was deployed to operate routes in its home voivodeship.
+On 29 May 2006, the Acatus was ceremonially handed over to the Polregio company, after which the unit was deployed to operate routes in its home voivodeship.
 These were mainly connections between Łódź Fabryczna–Skierniewice and Łódź Fabryczna–Sieradz, and additionally, the unit could also be seen on routes such as Łódź Kaliska–Kutno.
 On 1 June 2009, the vehicle began servicing three Interregio connections per day on the route Łódź Fabryczna–Warszawa Wschodnia.

 In the second half of 2011, the unit was parked at the base of the Łódź Regional Transport Company in Idzikowice due to a lack of overhaul repair.
 In March 2013, this repair was commissioned to Pesa without a tender, as they were the only company capable of performing it.
 It was supposed to take a month but ultimately was not completed.
 In June, it was announced that the repair would last until July, but again, it did not materialize due to prolonged negotiations regarding the terms and scope of the overhaul.
-Meanwhile, the method of financing the repair changed; initially, Przewozy Regionalne had intended to pay for it from its own funds, but eventually received funding from the voivodeship budget for this purpose.
+Meanwhile, the method of financing the repair changed; initially, Polregio had intended to pay for it from its own funds, but eventually received funding from the voivodeship budget for this purpose.
 In December 2013, the vehicle was sent to the manufacturer's facility for repair, during which it was repainted in the new colors of the Łódź Voivodeship and equipped with Wi-Fi and ticket machines.
 Originally, it was supposed to return to service in April 2014, a year after the initial planned date.
 The next deadline was 2 June 2014, but on that day, the unit broke down a few hundred meters before the platform and was unable to take passengers.
 Eventually, the unit returned to service on June 5 and was deployed to operate the Łódź–Skierniewice route.

 On 30 April 2016, the operational permit issued by the Rail Transport Office expired, and consequently, the technically operational vehicle was decommissioned.
 In June, the homologation procedure began.
 The unit was handed over to Pesa, which commissioned the necessary tests to the Tabor Railway Vehicle Institute.
 In July 2017, the procedure was still ongoing, and the Łódź Voivodeship marshal's office announced that the work leading to the issuance of a new document was advanced.
 On 2 April 2020, the Łódź Voivodeship Board made a resolution regarding the sale of the ED59-01, and in May 2021, the media reported that the vehicle had been repurchased by the manufacturer.